Get Your Garden Schedule Into Shape!

 COST: Free (no strings attached)

 Unlike most of the online vegetable garden planners mentioned above, VegPlotter is completely free to use.

 There are no limitations to its functionality, features, and design.
 You’ll just need to sign up and enjoy all the VegPlotter’s goodness completely free of charge.

-VegPlotter is a browser-based garden planning tool designed by a U.K. developer with a green thumb and a passion for organic gardening who just wants to help fellow young gardeners with planning their beds, better managing their crops, and keep track of what’s in the garden and what needs to get done on a month by month basis.
+VegPlotter is a browser-based garden planning tool designed by a U.K. developer with a green thumb and a passion for organic gardening who just wants to help fellow young gardeners with planning their beds, better managing their crops, and keeping track of what’s in their gardens and what needs to get done on a month by month basis.

 PROS: VegPlotter’s user-friendly interface works on a drag-and-drop basis.
-In fact, the tool is so easy to use that even middle-schoolers now plan and design their vegetable gardens with it.
+In fact, the tool is so easy to use that even middle-schoolers now design their vegetable gardens with it.

 The tool takes a month-by-month approach, but you can instruct it to plan a vegetable garden years ahead.

 Also, you can use the VegPlotter to predict when is the right time to sow, harvest, or complete other gardening tasks.
 The main idea behind this planner is to help users never forget what they need to plant and when they need to do it.

 Another plus of the app is its generous database of plants and the thoroughly researched “GrowGuides” for each type of plant.